ramjkumar/learning/iqs/ui-ux-iq.md

 # Front-End Development (HTML, CSS, JS)
 ### How do you ensure responsiveness in your UI designs?
 Use media queries, fluid grids (CSS Grid/Flexbox), relative units (%, rem, vw), and mobile-first design.
 Tools like Chrome DevTools help test responsiveness across breakpoints.

+### How do you handle performance in large-scale CSS?
+I use methodologies like BEM for scalable class naming, CSS variables for reuse, and critical CSS loading to prioritize above-the-fold content.
+I also avoid large nested selectors and leverage code-splitting where supported.

+### Explain how Flexbox and Grid differ.
+write answer here...

+### What is the purpose of ARIA roles in HTML?
+write answer here...

+### How do you optimize CSS for performance?
+write answer here...

 ### What are the differences between ``==`` and ``===`` in JavaScript?
 - ``==`` compares values after type coercion.
 - ``===`` compares both value and type.